gtangelo/flockr-backend/assumptions.md

 ## channels.py
-- Newly created channel automatically adds the user who created it and makes them owner.
+- Newly created channel automatically adds the user who created it and sets them as owner.
 - Channel name length has to be between 0-20 characters inclusive.
 - The user is logged in first to create channels.
 - Only users that are logged in are able to list channels (Both the users are a part of and not).